 This course is a study of the major figures and movements in Western thought from the early Greeks to the end of the Middle Ages.
-The central part of the course is devoted to Plato, Aristotle, Augustine, and Thomas Aguinas.
+The central part of the course is devoted to Plato, Aristotle, Augustine, and Thomas Aquinas.
 Selected works are read and analyzed.

 Prerequisites: HIS 101 -HIS 102.
-3 lecture hours per week.